Atacama Large Millimeter Array

 The Atacama Large Millimeter/submillimeter Array (ALMA) is an astronomical interferometer of 66 radio telescopes in the Atacama Desert of northern Chile, which observe electromagnetic radiation at millimeter and submillimeter wavelengths.
-The array has been constructed on the 5000 m elevation Chajnantor plateau - near the Llano de Chajnantor Observatory and the Atacama Pathfinder Experiment.
+The array has been constructed on the 5000 m elevation Chajnantor plateau – near the Llano de Chajnantor Observatory and the Atacama Pathfinder Experiment.
 This location was chosen for its high elevation and low humidity, factors which are crucial to reduce noise and decrease signal attenuation due to Earth's atmosphere.
 ALMA provides insight on star birth during the early Stelliferous era and detailed imaging of local star and planet formation.

 ALMA is an international partnership amongst Europe, the United States, Canada, Japan, South Korea, Taiwan, and Chile.
 Costing about US$1.4 billion, it is the most expensive ground-based telescope in operation.
-ALMA began scientific observations in the second half of 2011 and the first images were released to the press on 3 October 2011.
+ALMA began scientific observations in the second half of 2011, and the first images were released to the press on 3 October 2011.
 The array has been fully operational since March 2013.

 Overview

 The initial ALMA array is composed of 66 high-precision antennae, and operates at wavelengths of 3.6 to 0.32 millimeters (31 to 1000 GHz).
 The array has much higher sensitivity and higher resolution than earlier submillimeter telescopes such as the single-dish James Clerk Maxwell Telescope or existing interferometer networks such as the Submillimeter Array or the Institut de Radio Astronomie Millimétrique (IRAM) Plateau de Bure facility.

-The antennae can be moved across the desert plateau over distances from 150 m to 16 km, which will give ALMA a powerful variable "zoom", similar in its concept to that employed at the centimeter-wavelength Very Large Array (VLA) site in New Mexico, United States.
+The antennae can be moved across the desert plateau over distances from 150 m to 16 km, which gives ALMA a powerful variable "zoom", similar in its concept to that employed at the centimeter-wavelength Very Large Array (VLA) site in New Mexico, United States.

-The high sensitivity is mainly achieved through the large numbers of antenna dishes that make up the array.
+The high sensitivity is mainly achieved through the large number of antenna dishes that make up the array.

-The telescopes were provided by the European, North American and East Asian partners of ALMA.
-The American and European partners each provided twenty-five 12-meter diameter antennae, for a subtotal of fifty antennae, that compose the main array.
+The telescopes were provided by the European, North American, and East Asian partners of ALMA.
+The American and European partners each provided twenty-five 12-meter diameter antennae, for a total of fifty antennae that compose the main array.
 The participating East Asian countries are contributing 16 antennae (four 12-meter diameter and twelve 7-meter diameter antennae) in the form of the Atacama Compact Array (ACA), which is part of the enhanced ALMA.

 By using smaller antennae than the main ALMA array, larger fields of view can be imaged at a given frequency using ACA.
 Placing the antennae closer together enables the imaging of sources of larger angular extent.
-The ACA works together with the main array in order to enhance the latter's wide-field imaging capability.
+The ACA works together with the main array to enhance the latter's wide-field imaging capability.